Why Users Leave Your Website – And How To Fix It

 - Credibility: Be upfront and transparent about your intent and pricing.

-If you are not sure where to start, there are a ton of free tools that can help you more effectively think through and map out your website experience so that your site is optimized for the best outcome – which would be more customers converting into paying customers.
+If you are not sure where to start, there are a ton of free tools that can help you more effectively think through and map out your website experience so that your site is optimized for the best outcome – which would be more visitors converting into paying customers.
 WordPress for example has plenty of themes specifically designed around website niches or platforms like Amazon.
 This means more money for your business!

 Don’t forget about mobile users – It is also important to note that nearly more than half of all web traffic is generated through mobile devices.
 Optimize so that the user experience is as smooth as it can be, regardless of what device is being used to access your web pages.

 Complex or confusing copy

 Being that you only have a few seconds to capture the attention of your website visitors and entice them to stay, it is absolutely imperative that you do so by having clear straightforward and easy to understand content.
-This is especially true if you have landing pages, which naturally should only have one purpose whether that is downloading an e-book signing up for a free trial or buying a product.
+This is especially true if you have sales funnels, which naturally should only have one purpose whether that is downloading an e-book, signing up for a free trial, or buying a product.
 Don’t forget to bring that same philosophy to CTAs (calls to action) making it easy for visitors to immediately purchase from you.
 For example, an ecommerce website would want to make sure the checkout button is immediately visible for goods, rather than being hidden.

 If your message is not straightforward and easy for your visitors to quickly grasp you will lose business.

 To prevent this from happening, make sure that your content quickly and concisely conveys what you have to offer the visitor and includes a strong call to action.
 Your landing page should be relevant to whatever ads you are using to drive traffic to them.
 And of course, most importantly the process of getting your visitors to take action should be fast and easy.

 People leave when they don’t know what to do